Herbert Schwamborn

-Herbert Schwamborn is a Zimbabwean born film and music producer, also known by his artist name of Metaphysics.
+Herbert Willi Schwamborn is a Zimbabwean born film and music producer, also known by his artist name of Metaphysics.
 He is most famous for being a member of the multi-platinum selling German band Söhne Mannheims (Sons of Mannheim).
 He is also the founder of Gandanga Music Zimbabwe, a record label based in Zimbabwe and Germany.

 Early life

 He was born in 1973 in the Mbare suburb of Salisbury, Rhodesia to a German father and Zimbabwean mother.